Chapter 14 Two Sample Hypothesis Testing

 1. How do we write the null and alternative hypothesis for these cases?

-- We have two different observed proportions \(\hat p_a\) and \(\hat p_b\) and we want to know if the \(p_a\) is greater.
+• We have two different observed proportions ˆpa and ˆpb and we want to know if the pa is greater.

-- We have before and after samples from a set of patients measuring health outcomes and we want to know if patients were improved (assume a lower test value is better) after the intervention.
+• We have before and after samples from a set of patients measuring health outcomes and we want to know if patients were improved (assume a lower test value is better) after the intervention.

-Let \(\mu_d\) be the true mean of the difference, calculated as “after - before” (i.e. first subtract those vectors then take the mean).
-Then, \(H_0: \mu_d \ge 0\), \(H_A: \mu_d < 0\)
+Let μd be the true mean of the difference, calculated as “after - before” (i.e. first subtract those vectors then take the mean).
+Then, H0:μd0, HA:μd<0

 In summary, the alternative hypothesis typically describes what we want to test or what we’re hoping to find.

-2. When we’re calculating a critical value, particularly when our Null distribution is \(N(0,1)\) or a \(t\) distribution, how does the sign of the critical value relate to the inequality in the null hypothesis?
+2. When we’re calculating a critical value, particularly when our Null distribution is N(0,1) or a t distribution, how does the sign of the critical value relate to the inequality in the null hypothesis?

-We only need care about the sign of the critical value because both the t-distribution and the \(N(0,1)\) distribution are centered around 0.
+We only need care about the sign of the critical value because both the t-distribution and the N(0,1) distribution are centered around 0.

-3. Specifically how do we calculate the one sided critical value when we have a \(N(0,1)\) or a \(t\)-distribution with \(df\) degrees of freedom
+3. Specifically how do we calculate the one sided critical value when we have a N(0,1) or a t-distribution with df degrees of freedom

-functions.
-Similarly, for an upper critical value, we would use the qnorm(0.95)
+Assuming α=0.05, for a lower critical value we would use either the qnorm(0.05) or qt(0.05, df) functions.
+Similarly, for an upper critical value, we would use the qnorm(0.95) or qt(0.95, df).

 14.4.3 Guided Practice